The oneOf

 discriminator.

-Supporting Objects
+Supporting objects

-Assuming your spec has a Pet
+Assuming an OpenAPI document has a Pet

 component, consider this oneOf